KaylaEHanifen/SturdyM8s_E-Commerce-Site/README.md

 # This-Shop-Rocks
-Welcome to the Pet Rock Emporium—a hub for unconventional companionship!
-This repository showcases my capstone project: an HTML, CSS, and Bootstrap e-commerce site selling pet rocks.
-Explore the intriguing concept of one-sided friendships—it's a reflection of the everyday.
+Welcome to the Sturdy M8's Emporium—a hub for unconventional companionship!
+This repository showcases my capstone project: an HTML, CSS, and Bootstrap e-commerce site selling pet rocks as humanities fill-in for companionship; requiring no effort but delivering all the benefits of an authentic, lasting relationship for the incapable/unwilling.
+Explore the future of one-sided friendships—because if you can't beat it, join it right?
 Venture into the codebase for a journey through the ordinary, with a twist!

 Home Page